tidyverse/tidyverse.org/content/blog/tidymodels-2025-q1/index.md

 Let's look at a few specific updates.

-## Improvements in Errors and Warnings
+## Improvements in errors and warnings

 A group effort was made to improve our error and warning messages across many packages.
-This started with an internal "upkeep week" (which ended up being 3-4 weeks) and concluded at the [Tidy Dev Day in Seattle](https://www.tidyverse.org/blog/2024/04/tdd-2024/) after Posit conf.
+This started with an internal "upkeep week" (which ended up being 3-4 weeks) and concluded at the [Tidy Dev Day in Seattle](https://www.tidyverse.org/blog/2024/04/tdd-2024/) after posit::conf(2024).

 The goal was to use new tools in the cli and rlang packages to make messages more informative than they used to be.
-For example, using
+For example, using:

 ```r
 tidy(pca_extract_trained, number = 3, type = "variances")
 ```

-used to result in the error message
+used to result in the error message:

 ```
 Error in `match.arg()`: